 Provostial White Paper

 In 2009, the Provost initiated a collegial strategic planning process for the next decade, in which faculty, staff and students from across the University were invited to participate.
 The process resulted in the endorsement by the University Senate of a Provostial White Paper, Building a More Engaged University: Strategic Directions for York University 2010-2020.
 The paper sets out priorities relating to academic quality, the student experience, and community engagement, together with benchmarks to measure progress towards objectives.
 These priorities guide academic planning, including the University Academic Plan and Faculty plans.
-To White Paper Overview and the White Paper Companion documents are available for review.
-For more information about the process that was followed in developing the White Paper, visit the White Paper Archive.
+The White Paper Overview and the White Paper Companion documents are available for review.

 2020 Vision: The Future of York University Green Paper

 National Center for Faculty Development & Diversity Institutional Membership